os-js/manual.os-js.org/src/v3/tutorial/bus/README.md

 ## Advanced Example

-In this example, we'll set up a sentralized event bus that handles our application features.
+In this example, we'll set up a centralized event bus that handles our application features.

 This bus will also proxy events to windows and handle inter-window-communication.